Nutrition

 2. Wholegrain or Wholewheat Bread

 Wholegrain bread, in general, is the healthiest bread to eat.
-This type is also a good choice if you are looking for low-carb bread.
-Sprouted wholegrain, discussed above, is one type of wholegrain bread, but not all wholegrain breads are sprouted (look for the word “sprouted” on the label if that is what you want).
+It isn’t low-carb bread, but it’s a higher-fiber, more nutrient-dense choice than white bread.
+Sprouted wholegrain, discussed above, is one type of wholegrain bread, but not all wholegrain breads are sprouted.
+Look for the word ‘sprouted’ on the label if that’s what you are looking for.

 The term “wholegrain” refers to bread made using the entire kernel of grain, which includes the parts containing valuable fiber and nutrients.
 These parts are also what give wholegrain bread its darker color.
 The process of making white bread strips these components away, resulting in a less nutritious product.

-Notably, wholegrain bread is full of soluble fiber, which is not only good for digestion and reducing cholesterol but also makes you feel full longer.
-Other benefits of this healthy bread include the fact that the nutrient-rich whole wheat flour used may help to protect against certain types of cancer, stroke and type 2 diabetes.
+Wholegrain bread provides mostly insoluble fiber with some soluble fiber, which supports digestion and helps you feel full.
+Other benefits of this healthy bread include the fact that the nutrient-rich wholewheat flour used may help to protect against certain types of cancer, stroke and type 2 diabetes.
 For example, a study published by the National Library of Medicine states that consumption of whole grains combined with a generally healthy lifestyle results in improved cardiovascular disease outcomes.

 In general, regular wholegrain bread doesn’t require refrigeration or freezing and has a longer shelf life than sprouted wholegrain bread.
 This makes wholegrain bread a more convenient product than sprouted wholegrain for those who can't get to the grocery store or bakery every few days.